AntaresSimulatorTeam/antares-xpansion/docs/user-guide/1-prepare-a-simulation.md

 │       │   ...
 ```

-## Definition of investment candidates in the ANTARES study
+## Definition of investment candidates in the Antares study

 The user of the package defines investment candidates.
 **Candidate capacities for investment are
-necessarily links from an ANTARES study**.
+necessarily links from an Antares study**.
 During the iterative
 process described later, the hourly capacities (direct and indirect) of
 the investment candidate links will be modified until the Benders
 decomposition converges towards the optimum or one of the shutoff